 I was invited to this beautiful part of the world as a guest chef for the Åland Island Hotel Group last month.
 I stayed at the newly-renovated Hotel Pommern (one of three hotels that are part of the group) in the capital town of Mariehamn.
 This exciting event took place in their flagship restaurant, Kvarter5, where I spent most of my time.

-When I first arrived to Hotel Pommern I was pleasantly surprised to see myself on a large pull-up banner at the entrance to the restaurant and this instantly excited me.
+When I first arrived at Hotel Pommern I was pleasantly surprised to see myself on a large pull-up banner at the entrance to the restaurant and this instantly excited me.
 I knew it was time to rock!
 I was warmly welcomed by their Executive Chef Dennis Lindqvist and Hotel Director Liisa Niemi.
-Chef Dennis and his team are such a talented group and a pleasure to work with.
+Chef Dennis and his teams are such a talented group and a pleasure to work with.
 Together, in a day and a half, we prepped the 5-course tasting menu.
 An excellent wine-pairing menu was also offered.
-By the end of the first night this menu proved to be a perfect surprise for the guests and was well received by all.
+By the end of the first night, this menu proved to be a perfect surprise for the guests and was well-received by all.
 We served 700 dishes!
 Cheers to a job well done!

 I did, however, get to venture out a little and I’m very glad that I did.

 One afternoon I took a short break to walk around the quaint port town of Mariehamn (Mary’s Port) and took a nice walk along the harbor.
 As you can guess, in the spring and summer months, this port is bustling with cruise ships and island ferries bringing tourists in and out of this island community.
 Shopping, sightseeing, biking, fishing, hiking, camping, and, of course, eating are all fun things to do during a visit.